 £'000

-Grange Leisure Centre Development 4,473
+Grange Leisure Centre Development 732

-Investment Opportunity 727
+Investment Opportunity 1,618

-Disabled Facilities Grants 653
+Disabled Facilities Grants 493

-Vehicle Replacement 456
+Vehicle Replacement 689

-The council has a five-year Capital programme that totals some £20.9 million for the years 2014-15 to 2019-20.
+The council has a five-year Project and Capital Programme that totals some £22.3 million for the years 2015-16 to 2020-21.

-In terms of the financial balances held by the council, the position remains strong with some £22.2million held in earmarked reserves, £8.9million in the General Fund and a further £1.7 million in capital receipts to support the capital programme, plus future capital receipts anticipated from the preserved right to buy sales under the housing stock transfer agreement.
+In terms of the financial balances held by the council, the position remains strong with some £24.0 million held in earmarked reserves and a further £10.7 million in the General Fund.